junxit/us-congress-bills-116/metadata.md

 - 2019-09-26 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-09-26 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-09-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 233.
+- 2019-10-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(consideration: CR S6255-6256)
+- 2019-10-29 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (consideration: CR S6255-6256)